 The complication comes in with regional market differences in the way we have to measure multi-chapter content for stream count purposes.
-For the Video Census markets we have to measure each content chapter separately.
-Even though the underlying content video maybe of one piece, for measurement purposes it has to be divided up into logical segments.

-For non-Video Census markets it is ok to have one stream for the content irrespective of the number of chapters.
+For the US and UK market we have to measure each content chapter separately.
+For non-US / UK markets it is ok to have one stream for the content irrespective of the number of chapters.
 All Ads have to be measure discretely irrespective of market.

-6.2.1 Video Census Markets Only
+6.2.1 US // UK Market Only